Ivan Ivankov

-Ivan Aleksandrovich Ivankov (Note: Ива́н Алекса́ндрович Иванко́в; Іван Аляксандравіч Іванкоў, Łacinka: Ivan Aliaksandravič Ivankoŭ) (in Belarusian, Іван Аляксандравіч Іванкоў; born 10 April 1975 in Minsk) is a retired Belarusian artistic gymnast.
-Ivankov; a very big name in the gymnastics world, which he earned throughout years of competition and hard work.
-The 1994 and 1997 all-around World Champion, and the 1994 and 1996 all-around European Champion, Ivankov has competed for over a decade on the international circuit.
-Despite his numerous achievements at the World Championships, Europeans and other events, Ivankov has suffered a string of misfortunes at the Olympics, and has never won an Olympic medal.
-He had to share a third place with another competitor, after which, the bronze Olympic medal wasn’t given to him.
+Ivan Aleksandrovich Ivankov (Note: Ива́н Алекса́ндрович Иванко́в; Іван Аляксандравіч Іванкоў, Łacinka: Ivan Aliaksandravič Ivankoŭ) (born 10 April 1975) is a retired Belarusian artistic gymnast.
+He became one of the most decorated Belarusian gymnasts while competing internationally between 1990 and 2006.
+Ivankov was the all-around World Champion in 1994 and 1997, and the all-around European Champion in 1994 and 1996.
+He won a total of eleven medals at the World Championships.
+He also represented Belarus at three Olympics (1996, 2000, and 2004), though he never won an Olympic medal.
+Since his retirement from competition, he has worked as a coach in the United States.
+Ivankov was inducted into the International Gymnastics Hall of Fame in 2019.

-Early life and career
+Early life

-Ivankov was born in Minsk, Belarus in 1975.
+Ivankov was born in Minsk, Soviet Belarus, on 10 April 1975.
 He began gymnastics at the age of 6, and by the time he was 14, was a member of the Soviet national junior team, training at the prestigious Round Lake national gymnastics center.

+Gymnastics career

 Ivankov established himself as a top up-and-coming gymnast at the 1991 Junior European Championships in Greece, where he won the all-around, pommel horse, high bar, vault and rings titles, and earned a silver medal on floor.

-Senior career

-1992-1996
+1992–1996

 Following the breakup of the Soviet Union, Ivankov began representing Belarus.
 He competed at both the 1992 Junior European Championships, where he helped the Belarusian team to a gold medal finish, and the senior European Championships in Budapest, where he placed 13th in the all-around.
 He competed in his first World Championships in 1993, where he won a bronze medal on the rings.

 1994 was Ivankov's breakout year.
 At the 1994 World Championships in Brisbane, he won the all-around gold, defeating reigning Olympic champion and teammate Vitaly Scherbo in the process.
 The same year, Ivankov won his first all-around senior European Championships title and placed well in other international competitions.

 Competing on the vault in Brisbane, Ivankov suffered an injury to his Achilles tendon.
 The injury forced him to miss the 1995 World Championships in Sabae, but he recovered sufficiently to win his second European Championships in 1996 and was considered to be a major medal threat for the 1996 Olympics in Atlanta.
 However, after arriving in Atlanta, Ivankov's Achilles snapped as he was walking across a parking lot, ending his Olympic bid.